 Ellen Quigley is the Vice President of Programs at the Richard M. Fairbanks Foundation

-What are a few of the lessons learned from this initiative so far?
+What are a few of the lessons learned since the Park opened in 2010?